zacanger/wmjs/README.md

     [`${keys.SUPER}+${keys.SHIFT}+${keys.RETURN}`]: alert(process.env) // whatever
   },
   // when truthy, logs go to `/tmp/wmjs-${DATE-TIMESTAMP}.log`
-  debugLog: false, // doesn't do anything yet
+  log: false, // by default, error and warning levels are logged. this enables info and debug.
   terminal: 'xterm', // terminal to spawn,
   focusFollowsMouse: false // true by default
 })